flyingmachine/brave-clojure-web/content/do-things.md

 More importantly, this fact helps to demonstrate Clojure's underlying simplicity.
 In a way, Clojure is very dumb.
-When you make a function call, Clojure just says, "map?
+When you make a function call, Clojure just says, "`map`?
 Sure, whatever!
 I'll just apply this and move on."
 It doesn't care what the function is or where it came from, it treats all functions the same.
 At its core, Clojure doesn't give two burger flips about addition, multiplication, or mapping.
 It